Megalodon Teeth for Sale

-We are the first shark tooth web site to offer shark teeth for sale.
+We were the first shark tooth web site to offer shark teeth for sale.
 Sharksteeth.com started in 1997 and was bought out in 1998.
-We have been providing other dealers, stores and collectors with sharks teeth for OVER 20 years.
+We have been providing other dealers, stores, and collectors with shark teeth for OVER 20 years.
 Our Megalodon shark tooth collection is immense and our product is 100% guaranteed to be exactly what it is stated on our site or your money back.

 The Age of the Giant Megalodon Shark

-C. Megalodon (Agassiz, 1843), the giant “Megatooth” shark, ruled all the warm water seas during the Neogene Period [Miocene (5-24 million years ago (mya)) and Pliocene (1.67-5 mya)].
+C. Megalodon (Agassiz, 1843), the giant “Megatooth” shark, ruled all the warm water seas during the Neogene Period [Miocene (5-24 million years ago) and Pliocene (1.67-5 million years ago)].
 At the beginning of its reign, C. megalodon was unaware of the evolution of the first hominoids on land (Proconsul), but would have witnessed the first monsoons and upwellings in the Arabian Sea which connected the Mediterranean Sea with the Indian Ocean.